Drain Cleaning Frequently Asked Questions

 Some of the most common things that end up down drains and clogging them are:

-- Food waste: Not everything you can eat can be destroyed by a garbage disposal.
+- Food Waste - Not everything you can eat can be destroyed by garbage disposal.
 Starchy pasta, stringy vegetables, coffee grounds, and fatty foods, for example, will all increase the chances of your kitchen drain getting clogged.

-- Toys: If you have any small children in your home, then you probably already know that they can be menaces for your plumbing by putting small toys into toilets and sinks.
+- Toys - If you have any small children in your home, then you probably already know that they can be a menace for your plumbing by putting small toys into toilets and sinks.

 What Can I Pour Down a Drain to Unclog It?